Paws & Tales: Main characters

-Ned Cleaver (Beaver) - C.J.'s best friend and the smartest one of the bunch.
+Ned Cleaver (beaver) – C.J.'s best friend, a beaver and the smartest one of the bunch.
 His intellect is also occasionally a stumbling block.
 He and C.J. finish each other's sentences and stick together as the only boys in The Club.
-However, he can be selfish, careless, thoughtless, and lacks self-control, so he needs to give up his bad ways and work on changing for his own good.

-Pinkie Gongoozler (Weasel) - Nicknamed "Gooz", she is an insatiably curious girl and fascinated by anything out of the ordinary, so she is easily distracted.
+Pinkie Gongoozler (weasel) – Nicknamed "Gooz", she is an insatiably curious weasel girl and fascinated by anything out of the ordinary, so she is easily distracted.
 Her off-the-wall observations keep the members of The Club on their toes.
 Gooz is also a very talented artist, who, beneath her goofiness, has great wisdom and insight.
 She is from a large family that is not financially well-off, but that does not stop her from seeing the best in life and others.
 Her siblings include Willie, Ricky, Francie, and at least two others.
-However, she can be thoughtless, quick to new things, secretive and unwilling to speak from the truth, so she needs to give up her selfish nature and work on changing for her own good.
+However, she can be quick to new things.

-Marsha Moffet (Moose) - A young calf in the middle of a terribly awkward growth spurt—she's all legs and not much grace, but is the most mature of the kids.
+Marsha Moffet (moose) – A young moose calf in the middle of a terribly awkward growth spurt—she's all legs and not much grace, but is the most mature of the kids.
 Marsha is the most tenderhearted of the bunch, and accordingly, she has compassion to spare.
 She is also a championship-level speller.
-She just needs to work on her posture and improve her kindness.